eluv-io/elv-lro-status/README.md

 #### Normal case (LRO not stalled)

-If we obtained the above data at 2:34:10 PM PDT on April 8th, 2022 and immediately passed it to `EnhancedStatus()`, the function would return:
+If we obtained the above data at 2:34:10 PM PDT on April 8th, 2022 and immediately passed it to `enhanceLROStatus()`, the function would return:

 ```json